-Alfredo Carlos is a Faculty member in the departments of Political Science and Chicano Latino Studies at California State University, Long Beach.
-His interests revolve around understanding the nature of inequality in the U.S. and through praxis, organizing alternative economies that empower working communities.
+Alfredo Carlos is a Faculty member in the departments of Political Science and Chicano and Latino Studies at California State University, Long Beach.
+His interests revolve around understanding the nature of inequality in the U.S. and through praxis, organizing alternative economies that empower working communities especially those of color.
 His particularly specialization is in political economy with a focus in economic democracy, which consists in part of worker ownership, workplace and community democracy.

 Political Economy, Urban Politics, Inequality, Racial and Ethnic Politics, Mexican, Chicano and Latin American Politics, Immigration, Social Movements, Labor Politics, Economic Democracy, Democratic Theory, Politics of Development, Revolutions, Politics in Entertainment Media and Culture.